Irrationone/graspods_scrnaseq_clustering_tutorial/Rmd/tutorial.md

     ## ZAP70   1.208703 13.08357  74.49937  6.065752e-18  1.506602e-16
     ## LDLRAP1 1.277641 13.07270  74.10517  7.406419e-18  1.815066e-16

+-   IL32: Expressed after T cell or NK cell activation
+-   GZMA: Marker of cytotoxic T cells and NK cells
+-   FYB: Involved in signalling cascades in T cells (<http://www.genecards.org/cgi-bin/carddisp.pl?gene=FYB1>)
+-   CCL5: Also known as RANTES (regulated on activation, normal T cell expressed and secreted)

 *Note:* When working with single-cell RNA-seq data, eliminating lowly expressed genes prior to doing DE analysis can be a good idea.
+Also, we could have done gene set enrichment analysis, etc.

 Comparison to Seurat-annotated clusters
 ---------------------------------------